jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 16.04, but it has been moved to a different "place" in Ubuntu 18.04.

+### MATE Terminal settings

+I like the MATE Terminal application slightly better than the default Terminal, because it is fairly straightforward from the menu settings to rename tabs after you create them, and I do not know how to do this from Terminal.
+I do prefer the default colors used in the default Terminal over the ones used by MATE Terminal in Ubuntu 18.04, though.
+Here is how to change them to my preferred settings:

+* From MATE Terminal, choose menu item Edit -> Profiles...
+* With the profile named "Default" selected in the list (probably the only item in the list), click the Edit button on the right.
+* Click General tab, check box next to "Use custom default terminal size".
+Change rows to 40.
+Leave columns at 80.
+* Click Scrolling tab, change Scrollback value to 10,000 lines (or more, or check the box next to Unlimited).
+* Click Colors tab, uncheck the box next to "Use colors from system theme".
+  * Click box to right of "Background color:" label.
+In window that appears, click + symbol in bottom left below the word "Custom".
+    In the text box that contains a "#" character followed by 6 letters and/or digits (hex digits), select its contents and type to replace it with: "#300A24".
+Click "Select" button.
+  * Leave the "Text color" setting at the default, which appears to be the lightest white possible.
+* Click Close button, then in the original "Profiles" window, click Close again.

+I found the "gpick" program to make it straightforward for me to point the cursor at a pixel on the screen, and see what the 6-digit hex string should be to make it that color.

 # Resizing guest OS window

 I have found combinations of versions of VirtualBox and Ubuntu guest